kehantan/labbook/docs/buffers_solutions/mtt_stock.rst

 #.
 Shake or vortex until dissolve.
 #.
 Filter with syringe filter.

-    Usually the powder would not dissolve completely, leaving behind some small chunks of precipitate.
-That is why filter required.
+    Usually the powder would not dissolve completely, leaving behind some small chunks of solids.

 #.
 Wrap the centrifuge tube with aluminium foil.
 #.
 Label the centrifuge tube.